Xre0uS/KiD/payloads/readme.md

 ## all payloads here points to host 192.168.0.10:4444

+### Warning: Downloading items here will likely trigger alerts with your antivirus programs, do so in a controlled enviroment.
+Executing files here technically should post no harm since they only connet to a prive IP, again, do so in a controlled enviroment.

 `kib_keyboard.ps1` is a powershell script that disables windows defender and notifications, then downloads the actual payload.

 ### payload descriptions (files denoted with X is detected by windows defender):